Mock FDA Inspection

 FDA FORM-483, INSPECTIONAL OBSERVATIONS

 During my years with the FDA, the custom was to preannounce an inspection if a firm’s previous FDA inspection had been classified as “NAI.”
 However, the FDA preannounced all international inspections based on the availability of personnel or a translator in non-English-speaking countries.
-This means that, if you’re company is a domestic one or if your previous inspection results was one other than an NAI, the FDA can return at any time—all the more reason to have mock inspections.
+It means that if your company is a domestic one or if your previous inspection results were one other than an NAI, the FDA could return at any time—all the more reason to have mock inspections.

 So then, why have mock FDA inspections?

-We cannot over-emphasize the fact that medical device and drug manufacturers must practice due diligence in order to prevent the distribution of non-conforming products to the US market.
+We cannot over-emphasize that medical device and drug manufacturers must practice due diligence to prevent the distribution of non-conforming products to the US market.
 The FDA’s jurisdiction begins when your products involve interstate commerce.
-However, shipping internationally is also considered interstate commerce by definition of US federal law.
+However, international shipping is also considered interstate commerce by US federal law.
 Once you distribute your product, the FDA has a statutory obligation to knock on your door at any time.

-Therefore, if your company has never undergone an FDA inspection before, now is the time to consider mock FDA inspections.
-Violation of GMP is not against the law, but it can lead to your product being adulterated or misbranded—and shipping or distributing adulterated or misbranded products is against the law, specifically under United States Code 21 (USC) governing the US Food and Drug Administration.
+Therefore, if your company has never undergone an FDA inspection, now is the time to consider mock FDA inspections.
+Violation of GMP itself is not against the law, but it can lead to your product being adulterated or misbranded—and shipping or distributing adulterated or misbranded products is against the law, specifically under United States Code 21 (USC) governing the US Food and Drug Administration.
 Violating a USC is a misstep you need to avoid if you want to succeed.
-That’s why it’s so important to practice or rehearse as much as possible, and the reason that mock FDA inspections are critical for the operations of any business whose work includes medical device and drug manufacturing.
+That’s why practicing or rehearsing as much as possible is so important.

 Again, it’s to your benefit to comply fully with FDA rules and regulations, so don’t leave anything to chance.
 As a federal law enforcement agency, the FDA and its requirements should never be taken lightly or left to chance.

-Even to the most-experienced quality personnel, an FDA inspection can be highly stressful.
+Even to the most experienced quality personnel, an FDA inspection can be highly stressful.
 After all, no one is perfect!
 And that includes us.
 This is the reason diligent company officers need to undergo mock FDA inspections.
 So don’t hesitate, as a real FDA inspection can occur at any time.
-Contact us at your earliest convenience to ensure a timely, thorough, and enlightening experience.
+Contact us at your earliest convenience to ensure a timely, thorough, and enlightening experience that will leave you feeling reassured and confident in your preparedness.

 Disclaimers